open-cognition/ai-mri/README.md

 | 7     | [Implementation Examples & Analysis tools](https://github.com/open-cognition/ai-mri)                                                             | Practical toolkits and examples for running, extending, and analyzing AI MRI experiments.                             |
 | 8     | OpenAtlas                                                                       | Open source atlas and dashboard mapping and visualizing model behaviors, refusals, and hypotheses across domains    |

+Compile experimental designs and elicit hypothese directly from live frontier models with chat or API-level access.

+1. Simply copy an [**AI MRI**](https://github.com/open-cognition/ai-mri/blob/main/scaffolds/ai-mri-lite-v2.4.md) and add it as a variable/test case to use Anthropic's *Evaluate* feature or paste directly into the context window to use with most providers.
+2. Then probe with contextually classified prompts from [**Cognitive Probes**](https://airtable.com/appug6qgTztujHMkc/shrPIFRX1FcpKK0NO) or create your own to begin systematic research.

 ## Anthropic Workbench